BataraSakti/GameDev_Test_Framework/README.md

 3. Supporting core objects stored inside Assets/Games/Objects/MG0/
 4. Supporting core scripts stored inside Assets/Scripts/MG0/
 5. Press F6 to run and debug the Framework.
+6. Use the code breakpoint (F9) for the line by line code execution when running the debugger.